drinosaret/vn-club-resources/docs/sources.md

 - **[Sukebei Nyaa](https://sukebei.nyaa.si/)** — NSFW side of of Nyaa, popular for eroge and nukige uploads.

 - **[Shinnku](https://www.shinnku.com/)** — Chinese visual novel resource site offering a wide range of Japanese titles.
 The site is organized, regularly updated, and supports downloads for Windows, Android, and other platforms.
 Check out the [生肉集合](https://www.shinnku.com/files/galgame0) section for raw VNs sorted by release date.
+Games are marked as 生肉 (raw/untranslated) or 熟肉 (translated) next to the file size on both the search page and individual game pages.

 - **[H-Suki](https://www.h-suki.com/en/home)** — Adult-oriented DDL site with VN downloads and patches.
 Great for older and rare titles.
 Impressive PC-98 collection.
 Requires a login to download, but links from here tend to last for a while.